Bargs/Notes/books/joyOfClojure/ch8_notes.md

 Howerver, it is possible to defer symbolic resolution.
 You can selectively capture a symbolic name in a macro body by unquoting the quoted symbol inside a syntax-quote (e.g. `\`(+ 2 ~'x)`  the x here will not be qualified with a namespace).
 The unquote is necessary because the syntax-quote would otherwise try to resolve the namespace of x.
 The quote is necessary because the unquote would try to resolve the value of x at compile time without it, resulting in a `CompilerException`.
 An example of this is shown in `ch8_exercises.clj` by implementing a macro that uses an anaphora (in spoken language, a term used in a sentence that refers back to a previously identified subject or object).
 Note that anaphoras aren't often used in Clojure since they don't nest.

+Selective name capturing can be useful when you're using another macro or function that provides an anaphoric symbol.
+In order to use that symbol in your own macro, you may have to selectively unquote it using the `~'a-symbol` pattern.

+A macro that doesn't cause name capturing is considered *hygienic*.
+Clojure prefers hygienic macros, so if you want to name capture you must do so explicitly using the `~'a-symbol` pattern.